 Omega Force, however, seemed to be slipping.
 Following on from their shaky port of Attack on Titan, they released Toukiden 2 in July.
 Rather than being developed for Vita first like its predecessor, the sequel was built squarely with PS4 in mind and as such the handheld version suffered.
 Regular pop-in and much lower quality texture work plagued the title and although it was an ambitious port – being an open world game – remained disappointed considering the team’s pedigree.
 It seems fans caught wind of this and the game only opened at 59k in Japan, with the franchise as a whole seeing a notable downturn from the first entry across all platforms.
 A western release is scheduled for March 2017 but it’s unlikely a large amount of sales will be clawed back from this.

 This continued with Dynasty Warriors Godseekers, a similarly janky port that prioritized the PS4 release over Vita – although it ended up being a sales nightmare on both consoles, neither charting in the Media Create top 20.
 Thankfully, their version of Berserk and the Band of the Hawk turned out much better – although it took a graphical hit, it seems Omega Force had prioritized performance as the game ran pretty well.
-Both games came west as digital-only titles in the first quarter of 2017, showing their commitment to the platform going forward, at least for now.
+Both games came west as digital-only titles in the first quarter of 2017, showing their commitment to the platform going forward for the start of the year.

 Elsewhere, Ruby Party released a sequel to their popular Harukanaru Toki no Naka de 6: Gentou Rondo which – for the first time in the series – dropped the PSP version to go ahead fully on Vita (it only took 5 years!).
 To top the year off, Gust released their latest alchemy title – Atelier Firis – in Japan – but this was plagued with bugs and performance issues across both PS4 and Vita and debuted to relatively low sales (16k for the Vita port).
 They had originally planned to release a sequel to Nights of Azure in 2017, but this release date rapidly shifted to give them time to increase the quality of the game (which, judging by the port of the first game, will hopefully be a smart move).

-Whatever happens going forward, it’s undeniable that Koei-Tecmo have been one of the most stalwart supporters of Vita from its release date right through to its twilight years.
+It’s undeniable that Koei-Tecmo have been one of the most stalwart supporters of Vita from its release date right through to its twilight years, bringing nearly every viable title they can to the platform.
 Although their support has always been of a certain type, they’ve helped shape some of the userbase through hit titles like Toukiden and have always brought a consistent stream of titles to keep fans playing.